WhiskeyMan-Tau/image_WEB_optimazer/README.md

 **IMG_MAX_WIDTH** and **IMG_MAX_HEIGHT** - set the size (width and height) of the image.

-	If the picture is wider ilivysotu greater than specified, it will be up to umenshina
+	If the picture has a larger width or height greater than that specified, it will be reduced to

-	Specified size preserving the aspect ratio of the image.
+	specified size preserving the aspect ratio of the image.

-**QUALITY** - sets kachetvo (compression) images as a percentage of the original (100%)
+**QUALITY** - sets the quality (compression) images as a percentage of the original (100%)

 	100 - 100% quality.